General State of the Market

-The creditors' meetings are general assemblies of creditors composed of all creditors that decide on certain aspects of the insolvency process where the consent of the creditors is legally required (eg, for the appointment of the insolvency administration and approval of the insolvency plan).
+Creditors' meetings are general assemblies of creditors composed of all the creditors that decide on certain aspects of the insolvency process where the consent of the creditors is legally required (eg, for the appointment of the insolvency administration and approval of the insolvency plan).

 Creditors have the right to attend the meeting, which is presided over and convened by the judge and, unless otherwise determined by law, decisions are adopted by the majority of issued votes, without a quorum.
 As a rule, the credits are conferred with one vote per euro.
 Subordinated creditors are not entitled to vote, except to adopt the insolvency plan, and the judge decides on the votes conferred to conditional and litigious credits.